material-motion/material-motion/concepts/plan-execution-pattern.md

 Good systems of execution will carefully balance the needs of performance, power consumption, event coordination, and user interaction.

-## Examples of this pattern
+## Examples of this separation

-Most platforms have an implementation of this pattern for Tween animations.
+Most platforms have an implementation of this separation for Tween animations.
 Few platforms, however, have implemented this pattern for other [primitives](../primitives.md).

 ![](../_assets/PatternMatches.svg)